 The rates of depreciation differ between asset classes.
-Both straight line and diminishing value rates are available
+Both straight line and diminishing value rates are available.

-Commercial building depreciation rates are 2% diminishing value and 1.5% straight line.
+From 1 April 2024 Commercial building depreciation rates are 0%, reduced from 2% diminishing value and 1.5% straight line priorly.
 No depreciation applies for residential buildings.